JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 ## Error Handling

-When methods return an error parameter by reference, code MUST switch on the returned value and MUST NOT switch on the error variable.
+When methods return an error parameter by reference, code must switch on the returned value and must not switch on the error variable.

 **For example:**
 ```objc